36 CFR §2.1 - PRESERVATION OF NATURAL, CULTURAL AND ARCHEOLOGICAL RESOURCES

 (d) Conditions for the storage of food are in effect, as noted, for the following areas:

-Food, garbage and equipment used to cook or store food must be kept sealed in a vehicle, or in a camping unit that is constructed of solid, non-pliable material, or suspended at least 10 feet above the ground and 4 feet horizontally from a post, tree trunk or other object, or shall be stored as otherwise designated (food boxes at camp sites). (this is only an example-we do not have food boxes)
+Food is to be properly stored where wildlife cannot access the food, food containers, food wrappers or cooking items.
+Food, garbage and equipment used to cook or store food must be kept sealed in a vehicle, or in a camping unit that is constructed of solid, non-pliable material, or suspended at least 10 feet above the ground and 4 feet horizontally from a post, tree trunk or other object, or shall be stored as otherwise designated (food boxes at camp sites.)
+Food boxes are not provided at campsites within Buffalo National River.

 The Superintendent has determined that leaving food items, items used to cook food or store food in the open, greatly increases the chance of wildlife entering visitors camping/picnicking area and habituates the animals to become familiar with people losing natural wariness of humans.
 Leaving these items unattended greatly increases the chance of campsite/picnicking area disturbance where items, especially trash, will be scattered throughout the immediate area possibly posing a threat to the wildlife and/or people.

-All pavilions except Lost Valley require fee payment and may be reserved through the reservation system.
+Conditions for Picnicking: All pavilions, except Lost Valley, require fee payment and may be reserved through the reservation system.

 (a)(1) The lighting or maintaining of fires is generally prohibited, except as provided for in the following designated areas and/or receptacles, and under the conditions noted: